This change is part of [IBD] - Tracking PR for speeding up Initial Block Download

 Considerations

-As [noted by @sipa](/bitcoin-bitcoin/31645/#issuecomment-2587500105), flushing involves a temporary memory usage increase as the batch is prepared.
+As noted by sipa, flushing involves a temporary memory usage increase as the batch is prepared.
 A larger batch size naturally leads to a larger peak during this phase.
-Crashing due to OOM during a flush is highly undesirable.
-Future work like #30611 could mitigate this somewhat.
+Crashing due to OOM during a flush is highly undesirable, but now that #30611 is merged, the most we’d lose is the first hour of IBD.

 The increased peak memory usage (detailed below) is primarily attributed to LevelDB’s leveldb::Arena